Mount Merrion YMCA F.C.

 Mount Merrion FC, formed in 1981, initially played home matches in Marley Park.
 The senior team's first match was on the AFL against Quinnsworth in Marlay.
-Mount Merrion lost the match 1-0.
-Home matches later moved to football pitches at Nolan Stadium, Co.
-Dublin.
+Mount Merrion lost the match 1–0.
+Home matches later moved to football pitches at Nolan Stadium, County Dublin.
 The first team played its home games in Rathcoole for the 2009/10 season and on the Astro Turf surface in the Irishtown Stadium in the 2010/11 season.